rustwasm/wasm-pack/README.md

   [dependencies]
   wasm-bindgen = "0.2"
   ```
-3. add this to the top of your `src/lib.rs`:
+3. Add this to the top of your `src/lib.rs`:

   ```rust
   #![feature(proc_macro, wasm_import_module, wasm_custom_section)]